 COST: Students pay FIU tuition and must be enrolled full time.
 (Full-time enrollment requires that a student take courses that together equal a minimum of 12 credits, inclusive of online courses.)
 Financial aid applies.
+Consult your financial advisor or OneStop for additional information.

-Housing is not provided; students have to seek out housing options.
+Housing is not provided; it is an additional cost, and students are responsible for seeking out housing options.
 A list of options is provided at washingtondc.fiu.edu.